Tony Defries: Career

-Early Career and GEM Music Group
+Early career and GEM Music Group

 Defries started his career at the age of 16 in a number of junior positions at various firms of solicitors.
-Whilst he was a legal executive at the lawfirm of Martin Boston & Co. in Wigmore Street, London he advised Mickie Most in a dispute involving The Animals in 1964.
+While he was a legal executive at the lawfirm of Martin Boston & Co. in Wigmore Street, London he advised Mickie Most in a dispute involving The Animals in 1964.
 For some years after that he worked with Most, advising him and later working with Allen Klein on his behalf and helping Mickie set up his own independent label Rak Records, and music publishing Rak Publishing.
 Defries learnt about bargaining techniques, the intricacies of master recording ownership and how to squeeze the best from every deal from Klein.
 Because of his dealings with Most and his problem-solving abilities, he was approached by his future business partner, Laurence Myers, whose accounting firm were handling Most's accounts at the time.
 Myers said "Tony was a visionary.
 I remember him telling me many, many, many years ago that one day everyone at home will have a laptop computer".

 Defries later worked with photographers to resolve their copyright and other issues, starting with Don Silverstein, an American photographer living and working in London, who had taken photographs of Jimi Hendrix.
 These images were being used without his permission and Defries helped him retain the rights to his images and the related revenue.
 Through Silverstein, Defries was approached by other photographers such as Brian Duffy, David Bailey, Terence Donovan and Antony Armstrong-Jones.
-In order to best assist them, and future photographers, he helped found the Association of Fashion and Advertising Photographers (AFAP), in 1968, which later became the Association of Photographers (AOP).
+To best assist them, and future photographers, he helped found the Association of Fashion and Advertising Photographers (AFAP), in 1968, which later became the Association of Photographers (AOP).
 Defries would later commission Brian Duffy to photograph and design the cover of Bowie's Aladdin Sane, and Terry O'Neill to shoot the Diamond Dogs album cover.
 In addition MainMan commissioned rock artist Guy Peellaert to provide futuristic paintings which were ultimately used for that album.